ranjanrai12/angular-prep/src/app/theory/angular/09-change-detection.md

 In the above component markForCHeck makes the component dirty and after asyc operation change detction runs, in that cycle component will be check

-\* `detectChanges`: It is a method used to` manually trigger` change detection for a specific component or view, If we consider above example there will be two change detction, first we manually have trigger via `detectChange` and next is run by zonejs
+\* `detectChanges`: It is a method used to` manually trigger` change detection for a specific component or view.

 `Note: There are use case where angular marks the component as Dirty automatically`